Best Free Website Monitoring Tools: 7 Options Compared for 2026

 • Check interval: 5 minutes

-• Status pages: 1 (UptimeRobot branded)
+• Status pages: 1 (UptimeRobot branded, basic)

 What Makes It Good